MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 1. Pick one of the samples below, depending on basic/advanced and Node/Yarn.
 1. Run the workflow manually on GH or on a schedule (such as weekly).
 1. Review the PR.
 1. If your usual CI test and build checks are passing, merge the PR.
+Or the close PR, then consider making up manual changes or just accept the old versions.

 ## Samples